-Hayden Lake Irrigation District routinely monitors for contaminants in your drinking water by State and Federal Rules.
+Hayden Lake Irrigation District routinely monitors your drinking water for contaminants in accordance with state and Federal Rules.
 All drinking water, including bottled water, may contain small contaminants.
 The presence of contaminants does not necessarily mean the water poses a health risk.
 More information about contaminants and their potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or researching online at www.epa.gov/safewater